uviclibraries/rstudio-intermediate/act-3.md

 - **L**inearity: the model assumes the relationship between the variables is a linear relationship.
 You can check that visually in the scatter plot above.
-Another way to inspect is to plot the residuals of the model as a function of the fitted values.
+Another way to inspect is to plot the residuals of the model as a function of the fitted values (paste the code below in a chunk of code and then send it to the command line).
 If the relationship is linear, the line should be flat (i.e., observations are equally distributed above and below the line of fitted values of a linear model).

 ``` r
 # Plot residuals versus fitted values